Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Polar regular elements and flats

 with $g_u,g_h,g_e \in G$ such that $g_u$,$g_h$, and $g_e$ correspond in one (and thus any) embedding $G \hookrightarrow \GL_n(\R)$ to a unipotent, a hyperbolic, and an elliptic matrix, respectively, and such that they all commute with each other.
 We call a matrix in $\GL_n(\R)$ \term{semisimple} if it is diagonalizable over $\C$.
 A semisimple matrix is called \term{hyperbolic} if all its eigenvalues are real and positive, and it is called \term{elliptic} if all its eigenvalues have absolute norm one.
 We call \eqref{eq:real-jordan-decomposition} the \term{real Jordan decomposition of $g$}.

 \begin{definition} An element $g \in G$ is \term{polar regular} if for all $g' \in G$, we have where $C_G(g_h)$ denotes the centralizer of $g_h$ in $G$. \end{definition}

 Let $X_G$ be the symmetric space associated to $G$.
 A \term{flat} in $X_G$ is a connected totally geodesic submanifold of $X_G$ whose curvature tensor vanishes.
 A flat is called \term{maximal} if it is of maximal dimension among all flats in $X_G$.
-We write $G_A := \{ g \in G : g \cdot A = A\}$ for the stabilizer group of flat $A \subset X_G$.
+For a flat $A \subset X_G$, we denote its stabilizer subgroup in $G$ by

 By \cite[Lemma~5.2]{StrongRigidity}, we have the following relationship between polar regular elements in $G$ and maximal flats in $X_G$:

 \begin{proposition} Let $G$ be a connected linear semisimple Lie group and let $g \in G$ be polar regular.
 Then there exists a unique maximal flat $A \subset X_G$ in the symmetric space associated to $G$ such that $g \cdot A = A$.
 Moreover, the centralizer $C_G(g)$ is a subgroup of $G_A$ and acts transitively on $A$. \end{proposition}